New returnUrl format in payment API with enhanced security

 • clientId=client_id - app's client_id value.

-• hash=ABC01234 - hash value unique for every payment request coming to the app.
+• &timestamp=1751294405226&key=abcdefgh - hash value passed as timestamp and key params.
+It is unique for every payment request coming to the app.

 Why the changes are breaking